sanskrit/raw_etexts_english/blogs/manasataramgini/2006/11/2006-11-17_killing-of-andhaka.md

 fight along with them. vIraka in the meantime regained consciousness and along with the goddess attacked the asuras. gaurI too joined the fight with the goddess and just then they saw shiva arrive from his vrata.
-The goddesses delighted at his fought fiercely and attacked the frontline division of the asuras who were commanded by gila.
+The goddesses delighted at this fought fiercely and attacked the frontline division of the asuras who were commanded by gila.
 The asura routed by the goddesses retreated in disarray. pArvatI then sent the goddesses back and honored vIraka with hundreds of gifts.